 While SketchTools can be used with a mouse, it really comes to life when you have a Wacom tablet, and it is important that you buy a tablet that supports both pressure and pen tilt.
 Pressure is used to control the variable-width brush.
 Pen tilt is used to control the rotation of elliptical brushes and the quill pen brush.

-△ Important: Because of internal problems in dealing with the Wacom driver, the Wacom pen will work with SketchTools when running under OS 10.2 or later, and with Wacom driver 4.7.5 or later.
-It will not work with OS 9.
-The pen may be used for drawing with OS 9, but the pressure and tilt capabilities will not work. △
+▲ Important: The Wacom pen will work with SketchTools when running under OS 10.2 or later, and with Wacom driver 4.7.5 or later. \triangle

 What Works